erlang/otp/HOWTO/INSTALL.md

     and scalability compared to the default clock sources chosen.
 *   `--disable-saved-compile-time` - Disable saving of compile date and time in the emulator binary.
+*   `--enable-ei-dynamic-lib` - Make erl\_interface build a shared library in addition to the archive normally built.

 If you or your system has special requirements please read the `Makefile` for additional configuration information.